SimonHettrick/how-many-RSEs-in-the-world/README.md

 # What's it about?

 I was asked to do a talk for [SORSE](https://sorse.github.io/).
-I chose to do it on the number of RSEs, because I thought it'd be fun.
+I chose to do it on the number of RSEs in the world, because I thought it'd be fun.
 It was.
 Apart from some of the data identification/cleaning.

 The slides are on my [Slides account](http://bit.ly/how-many-rses2020).